CDMcGwire/othnell/src/pages/combat/damage.md

 ### First Aid

 If in combat, the only conventional (non-magic) option for healing is First Aid.
-Applying first aid allows regular crippled effects to be removed in combat.
+Applying first aid allows minor crippling effects to be removed in combat.

 To apply First Aid, the performing character must choose a target and make a skill check with a difficulty of 6.
 If the character is targeting themself, the